Balfour Declaration: Long-term impact

 Britain's involvement in this became one of the most controversial parts of its Empire's history and damaged its reputation in the Middle East for generations.
 (Note: Norman Rose noted: "... for the British the Balfour Declaration inaugurated one of the most controversial episodes in their imperial history.
 Undone by the complexities of wartime diplomacy, unable to bridge the gap with either of the interested parties, the Declaration impaired their relations with both Palestinian Arabs and Zionists.
 And no less, it stained Britain's reputation throughout the Arab Middle East for generations to come.")
 According to historian Elizabeth Monroe: "measured by British interests alone, [the declaration was] one of the greatest mistakes in [its] imperial history" which greatly damaged Britain.
-However, others argue that this approache ignores the emergance of nationalism and the dismantling of major empires throughout the world, and the Britain would likely not have been able to maintain its presence in the Middle East in any case.
+However, others argue that this approach ignores the emergence of nationalism and the dismantling of major empires throughout the world, and the Britain would likely not have been able to maintain its presence in the Middle East in any case.

 The 2010 study by Jonathan Schneer, specialist in modern British history at Georgia Tech, concluded that because the build-up to the declaration was characterized by "contradictions, deceptions, misinterpretations, and wishful thinking", the declaration sowed dragon's teeth and "produced a murderous harvest, and we go on harvesting even today".
 (Note: Schneer's conclusion, stated twice in his work, was that: "Because it was unpredictable and characterized by contradictions, deceptions, misinterpretations, and wishful thinking, the lead-up to the Balfour Declaration sowed dragon's teeth.
 It produced a murderous harvest, and we go on harvesting even today".)
 The foundational stone for modern Israel had been laid, but the prediction that this would lay the groundwork for harmonious Arab-Jewish cooperation proved to be wishful thinking.
 (Note: The implementation of the declaration fed a disenchantment among the Arabs that alienated them from the British administrators in Mandatory Palestine.
 Palestinian historian Rashid Khalidi has argued that following the Balfour Declaration there ensued "what amounts to a hundred years of war against the Palestinian people".)

 On the bicentenary of its foundation, the British newspaper The Guardian, reflecting on its major errors of judgment, included the support the paper's editor, C. P. Scott, gave to Balfour's declaration.
 Israel had not become, it said, 'the country the Guardian foresaw or would have wanted.'
 The Board of Deputies of British Jews through its president Marie van der Zyl denounced the column as 'breathtakingly ill-considered', declaring that the Guardian appeared "to do everything it can to undermine the legitimacy of the world's only Jewish state".